Did you know that nearly one in five American adults live with a mental health disorder?

 Depression is incredibly difficult to live with, but there are a lot of treatments available to help.
 While not all of these are designed to cure mental illnesses, they make them easier to deal with.
 With the right treatment, depression sufferers can take back control of their lives and find healthy levels of joy again.

 Psychotherapy or Talk Therapy is a common treatment for depression.
-Sorting through past trauma, understanding your emotions, and learning coping mechanisms with a trained therapist are all fantastic ways of helping people deal with their mental health conditions.
+Sorting through past trauma, understanding your emotions, and learning coping mechanisms with a trained therapist are all fantastic ways of helping people deal with their behavioral health conditions.

 Medication can be used to treat depression, too.
 This works on a chemical level to help regulate the hormones in your body that control mood, preventing those feelings of severe hopelessness and helping you to stay afloat while you deal with any underlying issues in therapy.
 Together, the two treatments can be enough to get your life back on track.